 UC Davis is committed to ensuring equal access to educational opportunities for students with disabilities.
 An integral component in the implementation of that commitment is the coordination of academic accommodations and support services through the Student Disability Center.

-To determine eligibility for services, the SDC requires current and complete documentation of a mental impairment from a qualified professional.
+To determine eligibility for services, the SDC requires current and complete documentation of a psychological disability from a qualified professional.
 The University reserves the right to request supplemental information to verify a student's current functional limitations.
-Current documentation is required to assess whether the impairment limits a major life activity and to establish the extent of the student's disability-related limitation.
+Current documentation is required to describe whether the disability limits a major life activity and to establish the extent of the student's disability-related, academic limitation.

 Qualified diagnosing professionals are licensed psychologists, psychiatrists, neurologists, or in some instances, general practice physicians.
 The diagnosing professional must have expertise in the differential diagnosis of the documented mental disorders and follow established practices in the field.